-The Thermoplan Mastrena espresso machine is a top-notch commercial machine, and it’s estimated to cost between $15,000 and $25,000.
+The Thermoplan Mastrena espresso machines are a top-notch commercial machines, and it’s estimated to cost between $15,000 and $25,000.

 Unlike other espresso machines, it is designed specifically for commercial use, so affordability or price appeal to a broad retail market is not intended to be a selling point.